knupel/Rope_framework/Guide/Vector_Class_guide.md

 Sum
 --

-iVec.sum();
+ivec.sum();
->return the sum of all component, available for Vec2, Vec3 and Vec4
+>return the sum of all component, available for vec2, vec3 and vec4

 --
 Multiplication
 --
-available for Vec2, Vec3 and Vec4
+available for vec2, vec3 and vec4
 --
-@ return Vec2, Vec3 or Vec4
+@ return vec2, vec3 or vec4
 >multiplication vector by a same float

 vec2.mult(float value,float value);